khairop/get_clean_data/README.md

 ### Executing the script

-To run the script, source run_analysis.R which includes also the run command at the end.
+To run the script, source("run_analysis.R") which includes also the run command at the end.
-After running completion, the derstination file named tidydata.txt you will see the following output during script execution:
+After running is completed, the destination file named tidydata.txt is created.
+Several info messages are printed in the console during execution